khornberg/cloud-events-handler/README.md

 > No. It could be that was not the immediate need since ASGI is only supported in Django 3.0 and it turns off access to the database.

-Is the responses JSON serializable?
+Are the responses JSON serializable?

 > Yes.
 This is also to support SQS which needs a response from a lambda.
 The response code from the WSGI application is sent back in the default response i.e. a 500 in the WSGI app will then be sent to SQS if using the default handler.